The Truths & Myths Behind Medical Bankruptcies

 One of the best ways to skip bankruptcy related to medical bills is disease prevention, primarily by managing chronic illnesses (mainly diabetes, cardiovascular diseases, etc.) and keeping away from their medical complications.
 However, it is clear that accident-related medical costs can’t be avoided.

 Furthermore, health insurance can’t wholly protect from higher medical prices since there can be unforeseen out-of-pocket expenses.
 If this is the case, a financial backup is needed.
-Unfortunately, according to medical bankruptcies for 2021 statistics, only one-third of Americans have more than $1,000 in savings.
+Unfortunately, according to medical bankruptcies statistics, only one-third of Americans have more than $1,000 in savings.
 It’s recommended that people store away 3–6 months of expenses in savings to cover at least the amount of possible deductibles.

 What Happens When People File Medical Bankruptcies?